franklinqin0/blog/docs/views/about_this_blog.md

 I already have the former three, and am still finding the `X` project and trying to be a technical expert in a specific area rather than dilettante who scratches the surface of everything but actually knows nothing.

-## Comment Always Welcomed
+## Comments Always Welcomed

-As of now, I get more than 500 page views per day, mainly from the US and China and few from Europe.
-With such a wide audience, I fear that I might have expressed inappropriate words in this blog and leave a negative effect in your life.
+I fear that I might have expressed inappropriate words in this blog and incurred bad influence.
 If so, please tell me by comment/mail/etc. and I will fix it.